jenkinsci/JenkinsPipelineUnit/README.md

 - A string for standard output
 - A return code

-..., or (b) execute a closure that returns a `Map` (with `stdout` and `exitValue` entries).
+Or (b), to execute a closure that returns a `Map` (with `stdout` and `exitValue` entries).
-The closure will be executed when the shell is called, allowing for dynamic behaviour.
+The closure will be executed when the shell is called, allowing for dynamic behavior.

 Here is a sample pipeline and corresponding unit tests for each of these variants.